Changes to Existing Employee Compensation

 Employees who are voluntarily demoted will receive a 5-15% decrease in pay, or no greater than the maximum of the new pay grade for a demotion, (with the percentage decrease based on documented performance in their former role and equity placement in the new job).
 An exception request for no decrease in pay must be sent to Compensation for review and approval.
 Approval will be dependent on several factors including the employee’s compa ratio and internal equity analysis.

 A lateral transfer is movement to a job in the same pay grade.
 There is to be no change in pay for a lateral move.

 Reclassification of a job is only necessary when there are significant changes to the job’s duties and responsibilities and the current job will not be backfilled.
 Performance of the incumbent or minor changes in the job would not warrant a reclassification.

 Position descriptions are reviewed once a year by departments and employees during the performance management process.
 Positions that have changed more than 30% should be submitted to Compensation for review.
-Classified Non-Bargaining Unit employees can request a position review by Compensation through their manager.
-Jobs cannot be reviewed for reclassification more than once per year.
+Jobs cannot be reviewed for reclassification more than once every 12 months.
 Jobs cannot be reviewed for reclassification if the incumbent has been in the job less than 6 months.
 Changes to a position that result in a promotion, demotion, or lateral move for an employee will follow the same pay practices previously mentioned.
 If the change reflects a downgrade, Compensation will consult with Employee and Labor Relations.
 All reclassification requests should be routed through the Planning Unit for comment prior to submission to Compensation.

 Temporary Changes to Job Content/Interim Appointments